1. How can I find my state's requirements for certification?

 3. How will the Pharmacy Externship be established?

 ed2go has established a national contract with Walgreens and CVS for Pharmacy Technician externships.
 Externships are based on availability and cannot be guaranteed.
-We will work with you to set up a pharmacy externship, in addition to the program hours.
-If you are interested in applying for an externship in a local pharmacy that is not a Walgreens or CVS, you may discuss these other options with your facilitator or externship coordinator.
+Our Externship coordinator will work with you to set up a retail pharmacy externship.
+If you are interested in applying for an externship in a local pharmacy that is not a Walgreens or CVS, you may discuss these other options with the externship coordinator.
 If you’re currently working in a pharmacy setting, that will qualify.
 With the increase in confidentiality and privacy regulations and liability issues in relation to health information, externships could become difficult to accomplish.
 In the event that you can't arrange an externship, you will complete the Virtual Pharmacy Externship for Technicians provided with the program.
-Please do not select the completion button unless you are opting out of the externship program.
-Selecting the completion button can disqualify you.

 *By state regulation, you may be required to apply for your pharmacy technician license or register with the State Board of Pharmacy before you can apply for the externship.
 Please check the website for your state’s Board of Pharmacy regulations and additional information.
 The state’s Board of Pharmacy has the most accurate and up to date information.